top of page

 • A consultation process between PCBU and workers is required every time a matter to do with the health and safety of the workplace needs to be addressed.

 • It is the PCBU’s duty to consult the workers before acting or making decisions.
-They need not act on any or all recommendations gathered from the workforce about the matter, but they must have consulted in the first place.
+They need not act on any or all recommendations gathered from the workforce about the matter, but they must be able to prove that consulted in the first place.

 • In businesses where the workers are represented by Health and Safety Representatives, members of the leadership team (as representatives of the PCBU) must speak to the HSRs from every workgroup and coordinate with each on how get the feedback from the people in their workgroups.
 HSRs need to cooperate with the requests.